Prapthi564/ai-in-a-day/03-knowledge-mining/3-semantic-query-and-return-semantic-answer.md

 - Task 4: Semantic Query using REST APIs

 ## Task 1: Enabling the Semantic ranker in the AI Search service

+In this task, you’ll enable the Semantic ranker in the Azure AI Search service and apply the free tier plan to enhance search results with semantic ranking.

 1. Navigate to **AI-in-a-Day** resource group in the [Azure portal](https://portal.azure.com).